jweber/jquery.hotkeys/README.md

 ## Types
 Supported types are `'keydown'`, `'keyup'` and `'keypress'`

+## Sequences

+Handlers can be bound to a keypresses that contain a definable sequence of characters.
+For instance, pressing the `g` then `a` keys.
+The keypresses in the sequence must be executed within one second of each other to trigger the handler.
+Any number of characters can be required of a sequence and multiple sequences (seperated by a space) can be bound to the same handler.

+    jQuery(document).bind('keydown', 'g;a', function (evt)
+	{
+		alert('g then a');
+	});

 ## Notes

 If you want to use more than one modifiers (e.g. alt+ctrl+z) you should define them by an alphabetical order e.g. alt+ctrl+shift